-The DEQNA is loaded, or booted, in a way that is similar to mass storage device booting.
-Host primary boot code passes control to the Extended Primary Bootstrap (EPB) code (loaded from the BD ROM), which continues the bootstrap process by loading the complete contents of the BD ROM into host memory.
-When the load is complete, the DEQNA citizenship test is run before the DEQNA is allowed to access the ETHERNET.
+The DEQNA is loaded, or booted, similar to the method used to boot a mass storage device.
+Host primary boot code passes control to the extended primary bootstrap (EPB) code, which is loaded from the BD ROM.
+The EPB continues the bootstrap process by loading the complete contents of the BD ROM into host memory.
+When the load is complete, the DEQNA Citizenship Test is run before the DEQNA is allowed to access the ETHERNET.
+For further details, see the DEQNA PDP-11 ROM Resident Code listing referenced in Paragraph 3.2.